edge-servers/immunity-radius/docs/source/developer/freeradius.rst

-Configure the rest module by editing the file ``/etc/freeradius/mods-enabled/rest``, substituting ``<url>`` with your django project's URL, (for example, if you are testing a development environment, the URL could be ``http://127.0.0.1:8000``, otherwise in production could be something like ``https://openwisp2.mydomain.org``)-
+Configure the rest module by editing the file ``/etc/freeradius/mods-enabled/rest``, substituting ``<url>`` with your django project's URL, (for example, if you are testing a development environment, the URL could be ``http://127.0.0.1:8000``, otherwise in production could be something like ``https://immunity2.mydomain.org``)-

 .. warning::
-    Remember you need to add your freeradius server IP address in `openwisp freeradius allowed hosts settings <../user/settings.html#openwisp-radius-freeradius-allowed-hosts>`_.
+    Remember you need to add your freeradius server IP address in `immunity freeradius allowed hosts settings <../user/settings.html#immunity-radius-freeradius-allowed-hosts>`_.
-    If the freeradius server IP is not in allowed hosts, all requests to openwisp radius API will return ``403``.
+    If the freeradius server IP is not in allowed hosts, all requests to immunity radius API will return ``403``.

 Refer to the `rest module documentation <https://networkradius.com/doc/3.0.10/raddb/mods-available/rest.html>`_